kybu/electronic-components-panel/README.md

 Additional APIs will be added like http://octopart.com , https://developers.tme.eu/en/

 # Technicalities
 Ruby 2.0.0+ and Qt were chosen for this application, main reason being the speed of development.
-It is rough at the edges at the moment but that will get better.
+The application is rough at the edges at the moment but that will get better.

 Theoretically, it is a multi-platform application.
 It should run wherever Ruby and Qt gem are supported.